miykael/nipype-beginner-s-guide/homepage/firstSteps.rst

 Run Workflow
 ************

-After all modules are imported, important variables are specified, nodes are created and connected to workflwos, you are able to run your pipeline.
+After all modules are imported, important variables are specified, nodes are created and connected to workflows, you are able to run your pipeline.
 This can be done by calling the ``run()`` method of the workflow.

 As already described in the `introduction section <http://miykael.github.io/nipype-beginner-s-guide/nipype.html#execution-plugins>`_, workflows can be run with many different plugins.
 Those plugins allow you to run your workflow in either normal linear (i.e. sequential) or in parallel ways.
 Depending on your system, parallel execution is either done on your local machine or on some computation cluster.

 Here are just a few example how you can run your workflow:

 .. code-block:: py
     :linenos:

     # Execute your workflow in sequential way
     workflow.run()